cd1zz/securitycopilot/LogicApps/PhishingLogicApp/PhishingLA_Latest_Release_Proofpoint_Compatible/README.md

 # Phishing Analysis with Security Copilot
 **Author:** Craig Freyman

-An automated solution for phishing email analysis using Azure Logic Apps, Function Apps, and Security Copilot.
-The system monitors a shared Office 365 mailbox, analyzes submitted emails for security threats, and generates detailed reports.
-Optional integration with Microsoft Sentinel for incident tracking and management.
+An automated phishing email analysis solution leveraging Azure Logic Apps, Function Apps, and Security Copilot.
+With the right permissions, it can be deployed in five minutes.
+The Logic App monitors a shared Office 365 mailbox and triggers analysis when an email arrives.
+Security Copilot assesses the message for malicious intent, generating detailed HTML reports sent via email.
+Optional integration with Microsoft Sentinel enables incident tracking and management.
+This project demonstrates what’s possible with Security Copilot and Azure.
+It may work out of the box or require tuning — the good news: only a single Security Copilot prompt is used, making it easy to customize for your organization.

 ## Overview

 This solution provides an end-to-end workflow for analyzing suspected phishing emails.
 The core functionality is handled by a series of Azure Functions that parse emails, extract important data, clean JSON input, and generate HTML reports.
-When combined with Security Copilot and Logic Apps, it creates a powerful system for detecting and documenting phishing attempts.
+When combined with Security Copilot and Logic Apps, it creates a powerful system to distinguish between legitimate, spam, suspicious, and phishing emails.

 ### Key Components